salah137/my-ecom-api/README.md

 # my-ecom-api
-this app will help front end developers to make ecommerce app by the easiest whay
+this app will help front end developers to make ecommerce apps by the easiest whay